 The Financial Aid Office is open from 8:00 a.m. - 4:00 p.m.
 Monday through Friday during regular school days.
 Appointments for times outside of normal office hours may be scheduled with advance notice.
 For prompt attention, appointments are recommended.
-The Cashier's hours are 8:00 am - 4:00 pm (when school is in session) and 8:00 a.m. - 3:00 p.m. during the summer.
-The Cashier's office is generally closed between 11:00 a.m. and 12:00 p.m. (checks may not be picked up during the lunch hour).
+The Cashier's hours are 8:00 am - 5:00 pm (when school is in session) and 8:00 a.m. - 3:00 p.m. during the summer.
+The Cashier's office is generally closed between 1:00 pm - 2:00 pm (checks may not be picked up during the lunch hour).
+Also note checks may only be picked up with a valid form of identification.